AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 > #### Important:
 >
-> We would usually check at the _permission_ level to make sure that the
-> user is allowed to do
+> We would usually check at the _permission_ level to make sure that the user is allowed to do

 Open the `navigation.blade.php` file from the `resources/views/layouts` folder.

-We will ahve to make two sets of changes as the navigation is responsive, so let's start with...
+We will have to make two sets of changes as the navigation is responsive, so let's start with…

 #### Desktop Navigation